-Often, the linguistic categorization is not even a reliable reflection of the world.
+Often, such linguistic categorizations are not even a reliable reflection of the world.
 For example, many languages distinguish in their syntax between objects that are discrete and those that are not: countable and mass nouns.
-This is indeed an important distinction for many ontologies; but one should not look in the lexicon to find the ontological data, for in practice, the actual linguistic categorization is rather arbitrary and not a very accurate or consistent reflection of discreteness and non-discreteness in the world.
-For example, in English, spaghetti is a mass noun, but noodle is countable; the English word furniture is a mass noun, but the French meuble and German Möbel are countable.
+This is also an important distinction for many ontologies; but one should not look in the lexicon to find the ontological data, for in practice, the actual linguistic categorization is rather arbitrary and not a very accurate or consistent reflection of discreteness and non-discreteness in the world.
+For example, in English, spaghetti is a mass noun, but noodle is countable; the English word furniture is a mass noun, but the French meuble and (in some uses) the German Möbel are countable.
+Similarly, in Chinese, the classifier tiao mentioned above is not a reliable indicator of a long and rope-like shape: because it applies to pants it also applies, by extension, to any piece of clothing one puts one's legs through, such as youyongku 'swimming trunks' (Zhang 2007).

 A particularly important area in which languages make semantic distinctions that are nonetheless ontologically arbitrary is in the behaviour of verbs in their diathesis alternations-that is, alternations in the optionality and syntactic realization of the verb's arguments, sometimes with accompanying changes in meaning (Levin 1993).
-Consider, for example, the English verb spray:
+Consider, for example, the English verb to spray: